10 Paid Summer Research Programs for High School Students

 Eligibility: High school juniors, including international students, are eligible to apply.
 Recommended scores are 740+ for PSAT Math, 700+ for Evidence-Based Reading and Writing, 33 for ACT Math, and 34 for ACT Verbal.
 If your scores are lower, you must provide other indicators of academic excellence.

-The Research Science Institute stands out as a highly esteemed program for high school students, renowned for its global reach, rigorous curriculum, and affiliation with MIT.
-Its exceptional reputation attracts a large pool of applicants, with an acceptance rate as low as 5%.
-The program offers a comprehensive research immersion, enabling participants to engage in a STEM and, in some cases, Humanities project from start to finish under expert mentorship.
+The Research Science Institute is a highly esteemed program for high school students, renowned for its global reach, rigorous curriculum, and affiliation with MIT.
+The program's exceptional reputation attracts a large pool of applicants, with an acceptance rate as low as 5%.
+The program offers a comprehensive research immersion, enabling participants to engage in STEM and, in some cases, Humanities projects from start to finish under expert mentorship.

 After an intensive week of classes, participants embark on five weeks of guided research and lab work, culminating in a final presentation.
-Beyond the invaluable hands-on experience gained, completing an independent project also showcases dedication and commitment to college admissions officers.
+In addition to the hands-on experience, completing an independent project showcases dedication and commitment to college admissions officers.

-Location: The Jackson Laboratory in Bar Harbor, Maine
+Location: The Jackson Laboratory in Bar Harbor, ME

-Eligibility: Seniors who have completed 12th grade and are at least 18 years old can apply!
+Eligibility: High school seniors who have completed 12th grade and are at least 18 years old

 The Jackson Laboratory’s Summer Student Program offers fellowships to high-achieving students interested in conducting independent, mentored research projects in genetics and genomics.
 Forty high school and undergraduate students are selected to develop projects, conduct experiments, analyze data, and present their findings.
 Specific research areas include bioinformatics, cancer, genomics, immunology, metabolic diseases, and more.